vincentntang/vincentntang.com/content/posts/20220427-jeff-phase1/index.md

 ## Cons of phase 1

 This program isn't perfect by any means.
 Workouts tend to be kind of long at maybe 2 hours at a time too, because of long rest periods are.
-I usually do all the warmup sets at a given time to save time.
+I usually do all the warmup sets with shorter rest breaks to save time.

 Also there were some lacking exercises in his phase 1 program I noticed